dmx-systems/dmx-documentation/docs/user.rst

 Moving the map and the items
 ==============================
 Note that you can drag the whole topic map into any direction.
 You can also grab every item and drag it where you want it to be.
+Zooming in or out is done by scrolling up or down.

 Hiding items
 ============